SSWConsulting/SSW.Rules.Content/categories/company-operations/rules-to-better-reporting-services.md

 ---

 SQL Server Reporting Services is a comprehensive, server-based reporting solution that can author, manage, and deliver both paper-oriented and interactive, Web-based reports.
 Do you agree with them all?
 Are we missing some?
 [Let us know](https://www.ssw.com.au/company/contact-us) what you think.

-If you still need help, visit [Enterprise Reporting and BI](https://www.ssw.com.au/consulting/enterprise-reporting) and book in a consultant.
+While SQL Server Reporting Services (SSRS) is still in use, it is considered legacy technology.
+For modern data reporting and analytics, Power BI is the recommended solution.
+Check out our [Rules to better Power BI](https://www.ssw.com.au/rules/rules-to-better-power-bi/)

 🔊 [Listen to Adam's podcast on these rules with Greg Low](https://sqldownunder.blob.core.windows.net/podcasts/SDU14FullShow.mp3) (42 min)
 **Size**: 14.5 MB

+If you still need help, visit [Enterprise Reporting and BI](https://www.ssw.com.au/consulting/enterprise-reporting) or book in a consultant.